Commercial Moving Guide: How to Pack for Your Big Move (Part 3)

 We advise keeping the following in mind as you pack for your office move:

-- Prioritize and pack items in order of increasing importance: Start packing early to avoid a mad rush at the last minute.
+- Prioritise and pack items in order of increasing importance: Start packing early to avoid an angry rush at the last minute.
 Your employees will still need to execute their day-to-day responsibilities throughout this step, so start with items that are least important, then move on to items that are nice to have – but not crucial – to their daily roles.
 Absolute necessities should be left until the day before the move.

 - Create a master list that accounts for all furniture and boxes: This will provide you with a way of ensuring that every piece has found its way to the new office once you move in.